In this blog, Roslyn Petelin, author of How Writing Works, explains how reading can help you devleop stronger writing skills.

-When you approach reading it is wise to think about why you are doing it.
+Consider why you are reading the assigned material before proceeding.
 Are you studying a topic for the first time, preparing for a seminar or lecture?
 Or are you reading for an essay or research paper?
-Are you simply reading to learn more?
+Are you just reading to learn more?

 You’ll likely have to give at least one presentation over the course of your university career, and it's something that can make even the most confident person nervous.This article will help you improve your presentation skills so that you can be ready for the next one that comes up.